tahsinocity/AdultMoneyTracker/README.md

-# Adult Money Tracker
+# budgetMe
 Easy to use daily finance tracker made with React Native.
-Know exactly how much adult money you have left!
+Know exactly how much adult money you have left, just click budgetMe!